3/22/08 Escorts Speak Out in Outrage About ABC Prostitution Program

 To say what we do is wrong is one thing, but to say that all of us have these

-to hear the truth.
+wants to hear the truth.
 The truth is.
-I know alot of escorts and I know them on a
+I know alot of escorts and I know them

-personal level.
-I do not know one of them that abuse drugs or are in this
+on a personal level.
+I do not know one of them that abuse drugs or are in

-because someone is making them.
+this because someone is making them.
 This is real life.
-We don't stand on the streets
+We don't stand on

-begging for money, or have pimps that beat us.
-We are consenting adults that
+the streets begging for money, or have pimps that beat us.
+We are consenting

 Posted by: